exasol-labs/exasol-labs-community-edition/README.md

 Take your business to the next level with the power of our **[Latest Release of the Exasol Analytical Engine](https://www.exasol.com/blog/exasol-8-release-2025-1/)** proudly developed by our fantastic colleagues in the **Development Team**.

-- 🧩 **Install and run Exasol Community Edition in under 5 minutes** — from startup to your first query or data migration.
+- 🧩 **Install and run Exasol Community Edition in under 5 minutes** — from Virtual Machine startup to your first query or data migration.
 - 🚀 **Effortlessly migrate your data from other databases and build your new Exasol Analytics Data Warehouse**
 - 📊 **Boost your BI applications by up to 10×**
 - 🤖 **Extend your setup with our powerful AI tools.
 Deploy and run your own AI models directly on your data — all in under one day!**